GAU-8 Avenger

-The General Electric GAU-8/A Avenger is a 30 mm hydraulically driven seven-barrel Gatling-style autocannon that is primarily, and most famously mounted in the United States Air Force's Fairchild Republic A-10 Thunderbolt II.
-Designed to destroy a wide variety of ground targets, the Avenger delivers 30mm rounds at a high rate of fire.
+The General Electric GAU-8/A Avenger is a 30 mm hydraulically driven seven-barrel Gatling-style autocannon that is primarily and most famously mounted in the United States Air Force's Fairchild Republic A-10 Thunderbolt II.
+Designed to destroy a wide variety of ground targets, the Avenger delivers 30 mm rounds at a high rate of fire.
 The GAU-8/A is also used in the Dutch Goalkeeper CIWS ship weapon system, which provides defense against short-range threats such as highly maneuverable missiles, aircraft, and fast-maneuvering surface vessels.
-The GAU-8/A was designed by General Electric and has been produced by General Dynamics since 1977.
+The GAU-8/A was designed by General Electric but has been produced by General Dynamics since 1997.

 History

 The GAU-8 was created as a parallel program with the A-X (or Attack Experimental) competition that produced the A-10.
 The specification for the cannon was laid out in 1970, with General Electric and Philco-Ford offering competing designs.
 Both of the A-X prototypes, the YA-10 and the Northrop YA-9, were designed to incorporate the weapon, although it was not available during the initial competition; the M61 Vulcan was used as a temporary replacement.
-Once completed, the entire GAU-8 assembly (correctly referred to as the A/A 49E-6 Gun System) represents about 16% of the A-10 aircraft's unladen weight.
-Because the gun plays a significant role in maintaining the A-10's balance and center of gravity, a jack must be installed beneath the airplane's tail whenever the gun is removed for inspection in order to prevent the aircraft from tipping rearwards.
+Once completed, the entire GAU-8 assembly (correctly referred to as the A/A 49E-6 Gun System) represents about 17% of the A-10 aircraft's unladen weight.
+Because the gun plays a significant role in maintaining the A-10's balance and center of gravity, a jack must be installed beneath the airplane's tail whenever the gun is removed for inspection to prevent the aircraft from tipping rearwards.